-We know that nearly 95% of dreams are forgotten.
-Often, people will wake up in the morning thinking that they didn’t dream this night —but they did.
+Often, people will wake up in the morning thinking that they didn’t dream, but they did.
 A reason is that unlike the events from our daily life we are used to remembering, dreams are usually unpredictable and illogical, which makes them quite hard to memorize.
-But the most important reason is related to the particular state of the brain during dreams.
-The brain zones in charge of the long-term memory are less activated, so it’s harder to keep in memory what is produced during dreams.
-Instead, dreams are kept only in short-term memory and this explains why, if we don’t make an effort to remember them, they will quickly disappear when we wake up.
+Also, most dreams are kept only in short-term memory, and this explains why, if we don’t make an effort to remember them, they will quickly disappear when we wake up.
 This is sad because, as you will read below, there are many benefits to remembering your dreams.
 But before diving into this, let’s first address a widespread belief: what if you think that you don’t dream at all?

 Yes, we all dream every night.
 The truth is we all have several dreams each night, but we mostly remember the ones we had just before waking up.
 Most people report only one dream per night simply because they woke up once, in the morning.
 On the other hand, some people regularly remember several dreams per night, because they wake up more often during the night.
 So while we all dream, the ability to remember our dreams vary a lot between individuals.
 Of course, our ability to remember our dreams is linked to our memory, and some people have a better dream memory than others.